 The Appellate Division upheld the trial court’s finding that a dating relationship in fact did exist where their relationship was demonstrated “…by the intensity and content of their communications, including the exchange of nearly 1300 highly personal text messages.”
 C.C. v.
 J.A.H., No. A-4425-18T3, 2020 N.J.
 Super.
 LEXIS 52, at *2 (Super.
 Ct.
 App.
 Div.
 May 4, 2020).
 The Appellate Division further stated that, “…the volume and intensity of text message communications can establish a dating relationship, even in the absence of a traditional in-person date.”
 Id at 15.

 If you or someone you know is a victim of domestic violence and has questions about obtaining a final restraining order under the New Jersey Prevention of Domestic Violence Act, please contact my office at (908) 575-9777.
-At Lyons & Associates, P.C., we pay personal attention to personal matters and specialize in all facets of family law and are uniquely suited to handling such matters.
+At Lyons & Associates, P.C., we specialize in all facets of family law and are uniquely suited to handling such matters.

 By: Mark Gabriel, Esq.